tuvo1106/aws-primer/certified_solutions_architect.md

 #### Lambda Use Cases

 - Lambda is commonly used to **glue different services together** so the use cases are endless.
-- Processing Thumbnails, Contant Email Form
+- Processing Thumbnails, Contact Email Form

 ![Lambda Use Cases](./images/lambda_use_cases.png)